Netcracker/qubership-opensearch/documentation/installation-guide/README.md

   This operation can be performed automatically during installation if `opensearch.sysctl.enabled` is `true`, but it requires the permission to run privileged containers for the cluster.
   **Pay attention**: running privileged containers is usually denied for public clouds.

-* Following annotations should be specified for the project:
+* In case you deploy on *Openshift*, following annotations should be specified for the project:

   ```
   oc annotate --overwrite ns ${OS_PROJECT} openshift.io/sa.scc.supplemental-groups='1000/1000'